UHBiocomputation/UH-biocomputation-web/content/pages/01-index.rst

 - Algebraic Biology (led by Professor Chrystopher Nehaniv).

 Software developed by the group is made available at our `Github repository`_.
+Please do check the `news pages <blog_index.html>`_ for open positions and other updates from the group.

 Contact
 -------